MicrosoftDocs/architecture-center/docs/example-scenario/ai/secure-compute-for-research-content.md

 These components continuously monitor the posture of the workload and the environment.
 The purpose is to discover and mitigate risks as soon as they are discovered.

 - **Azure Security Center** is used to evaluate the overall security posture of the implementation and  provide an attestation mechanism for regulatory compliance.
 Issues that were previously found during audits or assessments can be discovered early.
-Use of features such as secure score and compliance score are recommended.
+Use of features to track progress such as secure score and compliance score.

 - **Azure Sentinel** is Security Information and Event Management (SIEM) and security orchestration automated response (SOAR) solution.
-You can see logs and alerts from various sources and take advantage of advanced AI and security analytics to help you detect, hunt, prevent, and respond to threats.
+You can centrally view logs and alerts from various sources and take advantage of advanced AI and security analytics to help you detect, hunt, prevent, and respond to threats.

 - **Azure Monitor** provides observability across your entire environment.
 View metrics, activity logs, and diagnostics logs from most of your Azure resources without added configuration.
 Management tools, such as those in Azure Security Center, also push log data to Azure Monitor.